deverser/sa_feed_analyze/README.md

 ## Usage

+Everytime before using this app you should run your mysql docker container.

-To store the data from file to table, run the next command:
+After that to store the data from file to tables, run the next command:
 ```
 node index.js
 ```
-To reset the data from table, run the next command:
+To reset the data from tables, run the next command:
 ```
 node reset.js
 ```